 Recent tab, which provides quick access to recently opened projects and also allows you pin the projects you want to always keep on the recent list.

-New tab centralized a number of ways to start a project (e.g. blank project, templates, from existing projects, etc.).
+New tab centralizes a number of ways to start a project (e.g., blank project, templates, from existing projects, etc.).

-Print tab combines print preview with common print settings, providing an all-in-one interface for printing.
+Print tab, which combines print preview with common print settings, providing an all-in-one interface for printing.

-Help tab, which is similar to that of the other Office apps
+Help tab, which is similar to that of the other Office apps.

-Options includes the redesigned options interface for Project 2010.
+Options, which includes the redesigned options interface for Project 2010.

-Figure 5.52: Project desktop Backstage (Source: Advisicon) [05-52-projectDesktopBackstage.tif]
+Figure 5.52 Project Desktop Backstage [05-52-projectDesktopBackstage.tif]

+Source: Advisicon

 Making the Project Backstage even more useful is its extensibility capability.
-Organizations can build Backstage add-ins for their own employees, for their customers or for others.
-For example, an enterprise could build buttons into its version of Project that integrate with that company’s business processes (sending a file to a manager for review, exporting data into a database, etc.).
+Organizations can build Backstage add-ins for their own employees, customers, or others.
+For example, an enterprise could build buttons into its version of Project that integrate with the company’s business processes (sending a file to a manager for review, exporting data into a database, etc.).

-When the Project desktop client is connected to Project Server, a number of new Info tab options will “light up” on the Backstage as shown in Figure 5.53.
-A number of Project Server-dependent functions are now included there, such as:
+When the Project desktop client is connected to Project Server, a number of new Info tab options light up on the Backstage, as shown in Figure 5.53.
+A number of Project Server–dependent functions are now included there, such as:

 The link to the Project Web App home page